Social Media and Employment

 Sending threatening or abusive messages to someone online can count as harassment and lead to prosecution under the Malicious Communications Act.
 This legislation prohibits online communications which are threatening, offensive or indecent if intended to cause distress to the recipient.

 Furthermore, if abuse or threatening behaviour is motivated by any of the target’s ‘protected characteristics’, such as their race, gender or religious belief, this can count as a hate crime.

 Even if it doesn’t amount to criminal behaviour, you might still find yourself getting in trouble with your employer if you put offensive content online.
 Even if you are just making off-colour jokes or messing around, your employer may feel that you are bringing the company into disrepute if the account you use for posting this content is too closely tied to your job, as other people may see your comments as representing the view of the company.

-If you tend to post things online which you would prefer your employer not to see, it’s best not to connect social media accounts to your job or even your real identity where possible.
+If you tend to post things you would prefer your employer not to see online, it’s best not to connect social media accounts to your job or even your real identity where possible.
 While it’s harder to do on places like Facebook, you don’t have to use your real name or details of your job on a site like Twitter.
+Bazaar Velvet

 Evidence of other dismissable offences